getsmap/smap-responsive/README.md

 - A webserver like Apache, Nginx, IIS, or whatever your prefer (either locally installed or on a server)

 <br />

+> The easy way: [Install npm](https://nodejs.org/) and execute this command:
+`npm install --save smap-responsive` inside a directory of your choice (locate the folder node_modules/smap-responsive)

 ####2.
 Clone and install dependencies
 If you are using a Mac or Linux computer, you may need to use ```sudo``` before some of the commands.